School of Physical Therapy

 Location for information: HDB 202

 To enter a career as a physical therapist, a graduate degree (Doctor of Physical Therapy) is required.
 Applicants must have a bachelor’s degree and the prerequisites to be eligible to apply to the Doctor of Physical Therapy program.
 Undergraduate students at Texas Woman’s University have the opportunity to complete the prerequisites for the program while also completing a bachelor’s degree.
-Pre-Physical Therapy degree plans that include physical therapy prerequisites are offered in biology, kinesiology, health studies, psychology, and child development.
+Pre-Physical Therapy degree plans that include physical therapy prerequisites are offered in biology, family sciences, kinesiology, health studies, psychology, and child development.

 The Doctor of Physical Therapy (DPT) is a professional degree at the doctoral level accredited by the Commission on Accreditation of Physical Therapy Education.
 Upon completion of course requirements for the professional degree, a graduate is eligible to apply for licensure to practice physical therapy and for active membership in the American Physical Therapy Association.
 The DPT program is a 33-month, 98 semester-credit-hour program.
-Students are in class year round.
+Students are in class full time year round.
 As part of the professional curriculum requirements, students participate in additional enrichment with patient-related activities.
 During the second and third years students must be prepared to spend a total of 32 weeks at four different clinical sites which may necessitate additional expense for housing and transportation.

 The Doctor of Philosophy degree in physical therapy at Texas Woman’s University produces graduates who can become leaders in the field of physical therapy and who are well-prepared to pursue careers in education and research in physical therapy.
 The Ph.D. program is offered via on-line and on-campus learning experiences in Dallas and Houston.